darktable-org/dtdocs/content/lighttable/digital-asset-management/star-color.md

 # star ratings

 You can give an image a rating from zero to five stars.
 The quality criteria which lead to a rating are up to you.
 Whenever you import images, each image receives a default rating which you can define in [`preferences > import`](../../../preferences-settings/import.md).
-You can also mark an image as “rejected” by clicking the `x` icon or pressing the `R` key.
-This will remove any currently-applied star rating.
-You can reverse the rejection by applying a new star rating.
+You can also mark an image as “rejected”.

 There are several ways to change a rating.
 While hovering the cursor over an image thumbnail, you can press a number key `0 – 5` to define the number of stars, or type `R` to “reject” an image.
 This is probably the fastest way to rate your images on first inspection of a film roll.

 You can also directly click on the star icons that are overlayed on the thumbnails.
+Click the `x` to reject.

+As Rejecting an image removes the currently-applied star rating, you can undo the rejection by clicking `x` or pressing `R` again.

-Click the x to reject.
-Click either the x or the first star for a second time to reset the image rating to unranked, or zero stars.
-The latter behavior can be changed in [`preferences > lighttable`](../../../preferences-settings/lighttable.md).
+Similarly you can click the first star for a second time to reset the image rating to unranked, or zero stars.
+This behavior can be changed in [`preferences > lighttable`](../../../preferences-settings/lighttable.md).

 To rate multiple images at once, select those images in the lighttable or filmstrip and then press the appropriate shortcut key, or click the desired star rating in the bottom panel of the lighttable view.